-- Meaning of motivation
+- Meaning of motivation.

 - Types of motivation:

-- Intrinsic and extrinsic;
+- o intrinsic and extrinsic;

-- Rewards and incentives.
+- o rewards and incentives.

 - Arousal and performance; how one is affected by the other.

 - Physiological responses of the body to arousal:

-- production of adrenaline,
+- o production of adrenaline,

-- increased heart rate,
+- o increased heart rate,

-- increased respiration;
+- increased respiration,

-- muscles tense in readiness for action.
+- o muscles tense in readiness for action.

-- Inverted U Theory (Yerkes-Dodson Theory)
+- Inverted U Theory (Yerkes-Dodson Theory).

 - Causes of over-arousal.

 - Causes of decline in performance; anxiety.

 - Need for relaxation and visualisation.

 - Goal setting SMARTER (specific, measurable, agreed, realistic, time-phased, exciting, recorded).

 As a means of controlling anxiety.

 - Mental rehearsal.